alejandroviegener/weather-companion/README.md

 - Input checks in API
 - Coverage computation in CI pipeline
 - Database as a Docker Service and persistent database implementations
+- Add functionality to change the units system.
+Metric system for now